Ladme/plot_scrambling/README.md

 # Plot Scrambling

-Script for plotting the results of fluoresence-based dithionite assay for the measurement of scrambling activity.
+Script for plotting the results of fluoresence-based dithionite assay for scrambling activity.

 ## Usage